neeraj9194/go-log-server/README.md

 # go-log-server
-A log server to receive logs from different clients and store them.
+A log server to receive logs from different clients and store them in S3